-To ensure that the installation is correct, we recommend pushing the files to one system before pushing them to all machines.
+To ensure that the Agent is installed or upgraded correctly, we recommend pushing the files to one system before pushing them to all machines.

 1.3.1 Example: Pushing the Agent to systems using Active Directory Group Policy

 This section describes how to push the Agent to systems using Active Directory Group Policy on Windows Server 2012.
 This procedure is provided only as an example.
 For detailed procedures, see information from Microsoft.